-Press-on nails have become the most buzzed about beauty accessory.
-They are literally everywhere at the moment, gracing the fingers of everyone from Beyonce and Kim Kardashian West to Priyanka Chopra and Jennifer Lopez.
+Press-on nails (or acrylic nails, or stick-on nails!) have become the most buzzed about beauty accessory.
+They are literally everywhere at the moment, gracing the fingers of everyone from Beyoncé, Ariana Grande and Kim Kardashian West to Priyanka Chopra, Selena Gomez and Jennifer Lopez.

 And I am not surprised.
-As someone who personally sucks at applying nail polish, hates gel or acrylic manicures (the last time it took two months to rehabilitate my nails!), and would not even make an attempt at hand drawn nail art, press-on nails give a degree of flawlessness and convenience that’s beyind precious.
+As someone who doesn’t have the patience to sit around while my nail polish dries, hates gel or acrylic manicures (the last time it took two months to rehabilitate my nails!), and would not even make an attempt at hand drawn nail art, press-on nails and nail stickers give a degree of flawlessness and convenience that’s beyond precious.

-It also helps that press-ons have come a long way from the ’90s, with higher-quality materials and finishes that look glam rather than tacky.
+It also helps that press-on nails have come a long way from the ’90s, with higher-quality materials and finishes that look glam rather than tacky.

-So, how to go about it?
+So, how to go about putting on those press-on nails with absolute perfection?
 Here’s the step-by-step process from the manicure mavens for fingers and toes that sparkle sans ugly bumps and ragged edges.

 Step 1: Start with room temperature hands

 I would never have thought of this in a zillion years — if your hands are too cold or too warm, the press-on nails may start peeling off too soon.